-The average annual energy cost of a home in the U.S. in 2014 was about $2,200 (U.S. DOE, 2014a), and as of 2017 electricity prices have risen by three percent (Statista, 2017), which could translate to as much as $66–75 more per year.
+- The average annual energy cost of a home in the US in 2019 was about $1,380 (U.S. EIA, 2021), and as of 2017 electricity prices have risen by three percent (Statista, 2017), which could translate to as much as $66–75 more per year.
 Appliances are a major part of home energy use.

 Naturally, you want your total expenditure to be as low as possible!
 But remember to think long term: an energy-efficient appliance may have a higher purchase price, but your operating costs could be significantly lower, and often, the maintenance/repair costs on a new appliance can be lower, too.
 Check consumer advocacy print and Internet sources for information such as repair history and maintenance needs.